Change my preference for a conflicted domain name

 - anyname.nz - anyname is registered at the second level.

 - anyname.co.nz - anyname is registered at the third level.

-1. Head over to this page, the Lodge your preference portal.
-This is where you can also change your preference.
+1. You will need your domain name.
+Head over to this page, the lodge your preference portal.

-2. Login using your existing domain name and its UDAI.
+- Enter your existing domain name and click ‘Sign in’.